FailAcademy/learning/wdp-vancouver/_slides/week-01/03-css3-rwd.md

 }
 ```

-Setting the `max-width: 100%` property will ensure that the element is never larger than it's container.
+Setting the `max-width: 100%` property/value will ensure that the element is never larger than it's container.

 ---